 Yep, there are some traditional advent practices.
 Not many, so there’s lots of room for us to improvise if we wanna.

 First of all there’s the color scheme: Purple.
-Not red and green; I like those colors too, but if you’re doing advent, you go with the traditional liturgical color of purple. ’Cause ancient kings wore purple—and hey, our King is coming!
-(Ancient purple dye was expensive, and often only the kings could afford it—or they hogged it for themselves and told everyone else to wear some other expensive color.)
+Not red and green.
+I like red and green too, but if we’re doing advent, the traditional liturgical color is purple. ’Cause Jesus is our king, and ancient kings wore purple.
+(Ancient purple dye was crazy expensive, so usually it was only the king who could afford it.
+Although some of them banned other people from wearing it too; it was their color.)
 So if you’re not a big fan of red and green, that’s okay.
 Hope you like purple!

 Then there’s the